PACE-challenge/pacechallenge.org/2024/index.md

 while we will use Intel(R) Xeon(R) Gold CPU 6342 computing cores at 2.80GHz.

 Note also that the [optil.io](https://www.optil.io) platform ranking differs for the heuristic track.
-The correct score can be seen on the [results](./results) page, which we will update regularly until the public leaderboard freezes.
+The correct score can be seen on the [results](./results) page.

 ### Details